Disarm the Descent: Musical style

 Jesse Leach stated in an interview with Loudwire that "the music is definitely the fastest Killswitch record ever, it’s very heavy but still maintains the signature Killswitch hooky, melodic stuff there too.
 There’s definitely melody attached but I pulled out some new styles vocally, yelling and screaming and growling and layers and it sounds massive".
+Attempting to match the music’s aggression Leach damaged his vocal cords while recording "You Don’t Bleed for Me" and "New Awakening."
+After which Leach visited vocal doctor who told him he had ahemorrhaged on one of his vocal folds.

 Drummer Justin Foley stated in a documentary, detailing the making of the album, that his drumming parts features more blast beats than the other previous albums.

+Musically every member of the band had a hand in writing the songs, Foley wrote "You Don’t Bleed for Me", "Beyond the Flames" is by guitarist Joel Stroetzel and "All We Have" was written by bass player Mike D’Antonio.

-Release
+Release and promotion

 The album's first single, "In Due Time", was digitally released on February 5, 2013, and was made available for streaming on the band's YouTube channel on January 30, 2013.
 On February 27, 2013, the music video for "In Due Time" premiered on Rolling Stones website.
+The song went on to reach #26 on the US Mainstream Rock chart.

 On March 18, 2013, Killswitch Engage unveiled a second song from the album, titled "The New Awakening", on their YouTube channel.
 On March 26, 2013, Killswitch Engage allowed the completed album to be streamed online for 48 hours.
 A Special Edition version of the album, with alternate cover art, is also available digitally and on physical CD/DVD.
 The DVD contains a thirty-minute documentary detailing the making of the album.
+A Music video was also made for the song "Always."